AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Synthesis

 The adaptations of the models will be further elaborated upon in the following paragraphs.

 \paragraph{Data Collection} Although CRISP-DM encompasses \emph{Data Collection} within \emph{Data Understanding} and \emph{Data Preparation}, our observations reveal important tasks and challenges that need to be highlighted.
 As reported in Section~\ref{sec:datacollection}, \emph{Data Collection} requires getting privileges to access data with different criticality-levels and making sure the data is representative of the problem being tackled.
 Our proposition is that the characteristics observed at \ING regarding this phase generalize to any large organization dealing with sensitive data.
+TDSP and \citeauthor{amershi2019software} already contemplate this stage.

 \paragraph{Go/No-go or Feasibility Study} The aforementioned \emph{Feasibility study} (cf. Section~\ref{sec:resuls-agile}) is an essential part of a Machine Learning project to ensure projects have everything in place to deliver the long-term expectations.
 It was a recurrent step observed in our study, which is aligned with the agile approach, \emph{Fail Fast}, promoted at \ING{} and many organizations alike.
 It may generalize to other cases, depending on the agile culture of the organization.